Internal Scholarships (MSN Students)

 - THE HALEY AWARD was endowed through a bequest from James H. Haley, Jr., to help support a worthy student of the School of Nursing.

-- THE WILLIAM RANDOLPH HEARST ENDOWED SCHOLARSHIP FUND was established for minority students.
+- THE WILLIAM RANDOLPH HEARST DIVERSITY SCHOLARSHIP ENDOWMENT was established for minority students.
 It is awarded to minority students on the basis of merit and need.

 - THE FRANCES M. HOUSTON SCHOLARSHIP FUND is endowed for the benefit of the School of Nursing.
 Preference shall be given to students from Cannon County, Tennessee, and then to the surrounding counties of Coffee, Dekalb, Rutherford, Wilson, and Warren.